 Now that you’ve understood what being a doctor is about in theory, you need to experience it to get a true idea.
-Exposure to patients is essential for pre-med students and you should start thinking about incorporating this into your med school application timeline sooner rather than later.
+Exposure to patients is essential for pre-med students and you should start thinking about incorporating this into your medical school application timeline sooner rather than later.
 There are many ways to get involved in clinical activities, including working as a scribe, volunteering as an emergency medical technician (EMT) or even shadowing physicians.

-Physician shadowing experience is a rare opportunity to see a doctor at work and will not only help you understand the discipline more, but it is also a great addition to your resume and can also help you secure a strong letter of recommendation for your medical school applications.
+A physician shadowing experience is a rare opportunity to see a doctor at work and will not only help you understand the discipline more, but it is also a great addition to your resume and can also help you secure a strong letter of recommendation for your medical school applications.